mjordan/islandora_solution_pack_xml/modules/islandora_simple_xml_batch/README.md

 OBJ file base name plus the extension `.xsl`.

+### Additional, arbitrary datastreams

+You may want your objects to have additional datastreams, for example, an image you want to render with the XML.
+To do so, add files you want to create the datastreams from using the following file naming convention: for a base XML file with the name somefile.xml, a datastream with the datastream ID 'JPEG' will be created from a file with the name somefile.JPEG.jpg.

+The datastream's mimetype will be derived from its extension, in the example above, '.jpg'.
+Its label will be 'JPEG datastream'.
+The DSID and extension have no relationship, they just happend to be consistent in this example.

 ### Example input directories

 Two XML files, which will create two objects.
 The thumbnail and MODS datastreams for the objects will be set to defaults: